 • Take a sufficient quantity of fresh juices

 • Limit the quantity of alcohol and avoid smoking

 • Immediately stop taking addictive drugs such as cocaine or marijuana.

 • Manage your environment and avoid exposure to pesticides, chemicals, and toxins.

-• Studies suggest that there is a relationship between poor sperm health and mobile radiations.
-So at least avoid keeping mobile in the pocket of trousers for a long time.
+• Studies suggest a relationship between poor sperm health and mobile radiation.
+So at least avoid keeping your mobile in the trousers pocket for a long time.

 • Manage stress by using natural techniques such as meditation.

 • Manage your weight and avoid obesity through healthy eating habits.

 • Take a sufficient quantity of Vitamin C and Vitamin D-rich foods.

 • Pregnancy is not achieved after trying for one year through unprotected sexual intercourse.